1984 Hudson Valley UFO sightings: Ufology

-In 1987, Ballantine Books published Night Siege: The Hudson Valley UFO sightings, by the late J. Allen Hynek, Phillip J. Imbrogo, and Bob Pratt.
+In 1987, Ballantine Books published Night Siege: The Hudson Valley UFO sightings, by the late J. Allen Hynek, Phillip J. Imbrogno, and Bob Pratt.
 Imbrogno reported having himself witnessed the Hudson Valley UFO for a period of five minutes.
 Imbrogno noted similarities between the Hudson Valley object and the recently declassified stealth bomber.
-In their book and interviews, UFOlogists Hynek, Imbrogno, and Pratt publicized photographic stills of video tape evidence they believed depicted the UFO.
+In their book and interviews, ufologists Hynek, Imbrogno, and Pratt publicized photographic stills of videotape evidence they believed depicted the UFO.

 In 1992, the sightings were the subject of an episode of Unsolved Mysteries.

 In 2017, Brian Dunning interviewed Revolt film director Joe Miale about how his childhood memory of "triangular craft with colored lights moving slowly over our houses" in the Hudson Valley cemented his lifelong fascination with science fiction.
 Dunning speculated why despite these explanations, the "Hudson Valley UFO phenomenon" was popularized and books like Night Siege were written.
 According to Dunning, "These were not journalists or objective reporters.
 They were all UFO authors who made their careers out of sensationalizing these little stories they found by keeping an eye on the newspapers.
 None had any serious academic credibility."
-And though the UFO investigators have acknowledged that some of the sightings were pilots flying light aircraft, practicing formations with lights that match the lighting on the aircraft, they continue to state that besides this known explanation, a UFO was also likely in the area.
-"The UFO looked the same, behaved the same, it flew in the same way and in the same place.
+Dunning further asserts: "This alleged UFO only existed at a time and place where the [pilots] were doing their nighttime formation flying.
+The UFO looked the same, behaved the same, it flew in the same way and in the same place.
 Would that not be a staggering coincidence?
 Isn't it more likely that our human perceptual errors and confirmation bias and selective memory and all the other cognitive phenomena that shape our perceptions played some role here?
 Personally, I think it is."